PhuLe4108/CPSC454-Group4-Project/README.md

   - Kiet Hoang, kiethoang1411@csu.fullerton.edu

 **Usage**

-Server - authentication server, generate OTP
+Server - authentication server, generate OTP<br>
-_replace 'localhost' in the file with the IP of the authentication server _run 'python3 server.py' in the terminal
+_replace 'localhost' in the file with the IP of the authentication server<br>
+_run 'python3 server.py' in the terminal<br>

-Client - front end of authentication server, displaying the OTP _replace 'localhost' in the file with the IP of the authentication server _run 'python3 client.py' in the terminal
+Client - front end of authentication server, displaying the OTP<br>
+_replace 'localhost' in the file with the IP of the authentication server<br>
+_run 'python3 client.py' in the terminal<br>

-endUserValidateOTP - a resource/application that use authentication server as MFA _replace 'localhost' in the file with the IP of the authentication server _run 'python3 endUserValidateOTP.py' in the terminal _enter 'admin' for both username and password
+endUserValidateOTP - a resource/application that use authentication server as MFA<br>
+_replace 'localhost' in the file with the IP of the authentication server<br>
+_run 'python3 endUserValidateOTP.py' in the terminal<br>
+_enter 'admin' for both username and password<br>
-_wait for the next OTP from client and enter the code to be verified
+_wait for the next OTP from client and enter the code to be verified<br>